 By Carla Olivo, Marine Spouse

-One of the biggest concerns for parents during a PCS is how well their children will adjust to their new surroundings.
-For the kids themselves there are concerns about finding their place in this new location.
+One of the biggest concerns for parents during a military PCS is how well their military brats will adjust to their new surroundings.
+For the kids themselves there are concerns about finding their place to fit in at this new location.
 As the new kid on the block, will they be able to find friends?
 Will this new school and new neighborhood ever feel like home?

 My daughter is an avid reader so the first thing she wants to check out is the school library.
 The nerves about moving always settle down after we visit her new school library or the local public library.
 This is “home” to her.

 For military teenagers, finding a part-time job or babysitting is one way to become part of the community rather quickly.
 Jobs may become available towards the end of the summer when college students head back to school.

 There are any number of volunteer slots that need to be filled at your local school, church, or shelter.
 You may have a Fisher House, or USO center nearby that has volunteer opportunities.
 Many bases/posts have thrift shops that need help.
 Giving of your time is a great way to meet other like-minded people in your community!

 #8 Be Positive, Be a Good Listener, and Be YOURSELF*!

-(*Crowd-sourced from our mil-kids)
+(*Crowd-sourced from our military brats)

 What other tips would you add to this list?

-Author: Carla Olivo, PCSgrades Strategic Communications Director, previously served as the Director of Communications for Operation Hug-A-Hero and as the Media/Community Relations Officer for the Delaware Department of Transportation.
+Author: Carla Olivo, PCSgrades Director of Strategic Communications, previously served as the Director of Communications for Operation Hug-A-Hero and as the Media/Community Relations Officer for the Delaware Department of Transportation.
 She has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel and their two children.Carla Olivo
+Colonel, their two children.Carla Olivo